Chart Color Schemes

 Bacchus Marsh features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 67.1% of all households, including 25.4% couples with children, 27.9% couples without children, and 12.9% single parent families.
-Non-family households constitute the remaining 32.9%, with lone person households at 30.7% and group households comprising 1.9%.
-The median household size is 2.3 people, smaller than the Greater Melbourne average of 3.0.
+Family households constitute 67.1% of all households, including 25.4% couples with children, 27.9% couples without children, and 12.9% single parent families.
+Non-family households comprise the remaining 32.9%, with lone person households at 30.7% and group households comprising 1.9%.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households